-The fellowship is intended to be a stepping stone to a new career in, so we ask that applicants be available to start a job in London after the fellowship.
+The Fellowship is intended to be a stepping stone to a new career in, so we ask that applicants be available to start a job in London after the Fellowship.
 If you're interested in finding out more about data science and engineering, we suggest you come to our Data Science Labs Meetups.

 ASI is a world leader in data science consulting, education and data innovation.
 As businesses realise the importance of using data to drive growth and stay competitive, ASI is at the forefront of using data to make better decisions.
 Be it running the UK’s most prestigious data science fellowship, or helping some of the most well known companies in the UK solve their data science problems, the scope of our mission is beyond that of a traditional startup.

 We are a startup on a mission.
-As physicists, computer scientists and economists, we saw many very talented people struggle to find jobs after their PhD’s, only to excel once they got a foot in the door.
-The ASI Fellowship exists because it is an opportunity that we wished were available when we were finishing our PhD’s.
+As physicists, computer scientists and economists, we saw many very talented people struggle to find jobs after their PhDs, only to excel once they got a foot in the door.
+The ASI Fellowship exists because it is an opportunity that we wished was available when we were finishing our PhDs.
 This is a simple market failure – companies cannot afford to take a chance on candidates that come from backgrounds they are not well equipped to assess.
 The ASI Fellowship takes candidates and provides them with the knowledge, opportunity and mentorship necessary to create a body of work that is business-relevant.
 This adds value to the candidates, and creates a no-lose proposition for our partner businesses.
 We believe this generates real economic value and allows everyone to succeed.

 No!
 We are very careful to put the fellows best interests first and if the company suits you, then great.
 Otherwise we'll support you wherever you want to go.

-Fellows can expect to be interviewed by many companies towards the end of the fellowship.
-We will help our fellows to be the best candidates in the market.
+Fellows can expect to be interviewed by many companies towards the end of the Fellowship.
+We will help our Fellows to be the best candidates in the market.